 Limiting bandwidth per connected device to ensure an even allocation of total available bandwidth.

-Setting the Differentiated Service Code Point (dscp) parameter of Plivo Browser SDK to ‘true’.
+Setting the Differentiated Service Code Point (dscp) parameter of Plivo Browser SDK to "true."
+This setting informs network routers to prioritize voice packets over other network packets.
+Corresponding QoS configurations in the router may be also required.
 DSCP for WebRTC is supported by Chrome only.
-It informs network routers to prioritize voice packets over other network packets.
-Corresponding QoS configurations in the router may be also required.

 Setting Plivo Media Server region selection in auto mode on Plivo Browser SDK.
 This ensures that calls get routed through the closest geographic PoP based on the device’s IP address.

-If operating in a low bandwidth environment, cap the bandwidth to be consumed on the call using the maxAverageBitrate configuration parameter of Plivo Browser SDK.
+If operating in a low-bandwidth environment, cap the bandwidth to be consumed on calls using the maxAverageBitrate configuration parameter of the Plivo Browser SDK.

-Submitting call quality feedback to Plivo programmatically from the Browser SDK or through the Send Feedback REST API.
+Submitting call quality feedback to Plivo programmatically from the Browser SDK or through the Send Feedback method of the Voice API.
 Your feedback allows Plivo to learn and optimize its network by identifying patterns across calls.

-Voice data on VoIP calls are transferred over UDP.
-Ensure that your network firewall allows the transmission of UDP packets between the client device and the public internet.
+Voice data on VoIP calls is transferred over UDP.
+Ensure that your network firewall allows transmission of UDP packets between client devices and the public internet.

-If your firewall requires whitelisting of external IP Addresses, ensure that Plivo’s SIP Signalling and Media Server IPs listed here are whitelisted on your network firewall.
+If your firewall requires whitelisting of external IP addresses, ensure that Plivo’s SIP Signalling and Media Server IP addresses are whitelisted on your network firewall.

-The following device characteristics have a direct impact on the quality of VoIP calls.
+Several device characteristics also impact the quality of VoIP calls.

 Browser and OS

 Plivo Browser SDK uses WebRTC for voice calls.
-WebRTC is supported on the following browsers:
+WebRTC is supported in the following browsers: